 When economies of scale and monopolistic competition are assumed instead of constant returns to scale and perfect competition, and firms are assumed to be heterogeneous rather than homogeneous, and when trade is liberalized not just in goods but also in services and investment flows, the estimates of potential gains tend to be raised several fold.
-In their previous contribution to this project, Anderson and Winters (2009) reviewed past literature of modelling efforts that added such features and concluded that an upper-bound estimate of those gains could be five times the lower bound estimate.
+In their previous contribution to this project, Anderson and Winters (2009) reviewed past literature of modelling efforts that added such features and concluded that an upperbound estimate of those gains could be five times the lower bound estimate.
 That would bring the gains as a share of GDP to 1.1 percent globally, made up of 1.25 percent for high-income countries and 0.85 percent for developing countries.

-As for timing, again following Anderson and Winters (2009), it is assumed those gains would accrue fully after 2020, following an eight-year phase-in period during which the gains will begin in 2013 at one-eighth the full amount as of 2025 and rise by a further one-eighth each year until 2020.
+As for timing, again following Anderson and Winters (2009), it is assumed those gains would accrue fully after 2020, following a six-year phase-in period during which the gains will begin in 2015 at one-sixth the full amount as of 2025 and rise by a further one-sixth each year until 2020.